twosigma/marbles/docs/comparisons.rst

 Pytest exposes only the variables that are involved in the assertion (and shows each sub-expression involved in the assertion).
-Marbles exposes any public variables that are in scope at the time the assertion failed, whether or not they are direcly involved in the assertion.
+Marbles exposes any public variables that are in scope at the time the assertion failed, whether or not they are directly involved in the assertion.

 Advantages of marbles